 - The ideal room temperature for babies is up to 69℉ or 20.5℃.

 - A room that is too warm or hot can increase the risk of sudden infant death syndrome (SIDS).
+The Centers for Disease Control and Prevention highlights that the incidence rate of SIDS in the United States is 41%.

 It is important to ensure that your baby sleeps on the back, is not underdressed or overdressed for the room.
 Dress them according to the room temperature, and keep their face and head uncovered.